Giles Gilbert Scott: Last years

 After the immediate rush for building work caused by war damage had died down, Scott put a new roof on the Guildhall in the City of London and designed modernistic brick offices for the Corporation just to the north.
 Despite having opposed placing heavily industrial buildings in the centre of cities, he accepted a commission to build Bankside Power Station on the bank of the River Thames in Southwark, where he built on what he had learnt at Battersea and gathered all the flues into a single tower.
 This building was converted in the late 1990s into Tate Modern art gallery.

 Scott continued to receive commissions for religious buildings.
-At Preston, Lancashire he built a Roman Catholic church which is notable for an unusually long and repetitive nave.
+At Preston, Lancashire he built a Roman Catholic church, St Anthony of Padua on Cadley Causeway (1959), which is notable for an unusually long and repetitive nave.
 His Carmelite Church in Kensington, up the road from St Mary Abbots built by his grandfather, used transverse concrete arches to fill a difficult site (the church replaced another lost in the war).
-Scott created the design of the Trinity College Chapel in Toronto, completed in 1955, a lovely example of the perpendicular Gothic, executed by the local firm of George and Moorhouse and featuring windows by E. Liddall Armstrong of Whitefriars.
+Scott created the design of the Trinity College Chapel in Toronto, completed in 1955, a lovely example of perpendicular Gothic, executed by the local firm of George and Moorhouse and featuring windows by E. Liddall Armstrong of Whitefriars.

 Scott remained working into his late 70s.
 He was working on designs for the Roman Catholic Church of Christ the King, Plymouth, when he developed lung cancer.
 He took the designs into University College Hospital, where he continued to revise them until his death aged 79.

 Burial and grave

 Scott was buried by the monks of Ampleforth Abbey outside the west entrance of Liverpool Cathedral, alongside his wife (Scott specifically requested that no body should be interred inside the building as he did not want it to become a mausoleum).
 Although originally planned in the 1942 design for the west end of the cathedral to be within a porch, the site of the grave was eventually covered by a car park access road.
 The road layout was changed, the grave was restored and the grave marker replaced in 2012.

-A requiem mass for Scott was celebrated by Father Patrick Casey at St James's Roman Catholic Church, Spanish Place, London, on 17 February 1960.
+A requiem mass for Scott was celebrated by Father Patrick Casey at the Roman Catholic St James's, Spanish Place, London, on 17 February 1960.